Dakwakada Capital Investments History

-The Champagne and Aishihik First Nations (CAFN) traditional territory is situated in southwest Yukon and extends into northern BC.
-It includes large areas within the Kluane National Park, Kusawa Territorial Park and Tatshenshini-Alsek Park.
-It is named for two of its historic settlements; Champagne and Aishihik.
+Based in Haines Junction, YT, The Champagne and Aishihik First Nations’ (CAFN) traditional territory is situated in southwest Yukon and extends into northern BC.
+It includes large areas within the Kluane National Park, Kusawa Territorial Park, and Tatshenshini-Alsek Park.
+The Nations are named for two of their historic settlements; Champagne and Aishihik.

 • Dakwakada Development Corporation was officially incorporated on April 10, 1989.

-• In May 1993, CAFN, the Government of Yukon and the Government of Canada signed the Final (land-claim) and Self-Government agreements.
+• In May 1993, the Champagne and Aishihik First Nations (CAFN), the Government of Yukon and the Government of Canada signed the Final Agreement (land-claim) and Self-Government Agreement, establishing the CAFN as a self-governing nation.

 • In 1994 CAFN started to receive the funds from the Final Agreement.

-• In 1996-1997 Chief & Council created an investment committee to oversee the investment of funds from land-claim compensation dollars.
+• In 1996-1997 the CAFN Chief & Council created an investment committee to oversee the investment of funds from land-claim compensation.

-• In 1999 the Trust was established through an irrevocable trust deed and a funding policy drafted which allowed income to flow from the trust to CAFN for internal programs.
+• In 1999 the Champaign and Aishihik First Nations Trust was established through an irrevocable trust deed.
+A funding policy was drafted, allowing income to flow from the Trust to CAFN for internal programs.

 • From 2000-2002 Dakwakada operated a sawmill in the community.